Bankruptcy’s means test is a paper tiger in the San Francisco Bay Area.

 Those whose average income in the past six months exceeded the median for their state would have to show that they had little more than $200 a month left over after subtracting some standardized allowances for food, clothing and housing and their actual projected expenses for other allowed costs of living.

-The cost of housing in the Bay Area stands this formula on its head.
+Never fear, the cost of housing in the Bay Area stands this formula on its head.
+(While the exact numbers have changed since 2016, when this piece debuted, the principle remains the same.)

 The means test numbers